The Bankrate promise

 USDX = 50.14348112 × EURUSD^-0.576 × USDJPY^0.136 × GBPUSD^-0.119 × USDCAD^0.091 × USDSEK^0.042 × USDCHF^0.036

-When the U.S. dollar is used as the base currency, as in the example above, the value is positive, such as with the Japanese Yen, Canadian Dollar, Swedish Krona and Swiss France.
-When the U.S. dollar is the quoted currency, the value will be negative such as with the Euro and British Pound.
+When the U.S. dollar is used as the base currency in the example above, the exponent’s value is positive, such as with the Japanese Yen, Canadian Dollar, Swedish Krona and Swiss France.
+When the U.S. dollar is the quoted currency, the exponent’s value will be negative such as with the Euro and British Pound.
 The result gives you the value of the USDX index.

 History of the U.S. Dollar Index

-Then-President Richard Nixon effectively ended this agreement in the early 1970s when he announced the dollar would no longer be based on gold.
+Then-U.S. President Richard Nixon effectively ended this agreement in the early 1970s when he announced the value of the dollar would no longer be based on gold.
 From there, countries were free to “float” their currencies and allow markets to determine their value.

 How to invest in the U.S. Dollar Index

-Through the ICE platform, investors can also trade USDX futures.
+Investors can also trade USDX futures.
 Futures allow traders to hedge their accounts against currency risk and fluctuation in the U.S. Dollar or to simply wager that the index will move in one direction or the other.
 USDX futures trade for 21 hours a day through ICE.
 Index futures can react to both national and international economic data, as well as other reports that relate to the strength of the dollar or other currencies.